bpardee/data_seeder/README.md

 TODO
 ----

-Ability to specify more than 1 directory for Rails.env overrides.
-Could potentially be used if you have that x Gigabyte seed file that you don't want to check into source control and only want run on production?

 YAML should allow loading as either array or hash. (currently only does hash)

-CSV should have config such as only: and except: for using/skipping the specified header columns.

-The structure.sql caching within rails uses the file timestamp to determine whether to prepare the test database.
-This is error prone and forces you to do a 'touch db/structure.sql' to get around the not getting reloaded problem.
-Should I add a utility to override this rails implementation with a sha-based one like the seed files use?  (or am I the only one who has to 'touch db/structure.sql' everytime I switch branches?)

 Add 'sql' loader (with disclaimer that it will temporarily truncate the table)

-Ability to stop early when loading up a large seed file for a given environment, i.e., stop after processing the first 10 lines when Rails.env.test?

-The test environment will be the one that will constantly being seeded after migrations or branch changes.
-Some of the seed files might be large and take a long time to seed.
-The above strategy using seed.test might be useful but it might also be useful to have a preprocessor type such as .sh so for instance you might have seed.test/table_with_lotsa_rows.csv.sh which might consist of the line 'head -20 ../seed/table_with_lotsa_rows.csv'

 Caching of long-running stuff via pg_dump, mysqldump, or other?

-Allow config-driven initialization so that we could require: false in the Gemfile and only load as needed.

-Add depends_on option.

 Document options (key_attribute, line, postprocess, etc)